fish-shell/fish-shell/doc_src/language.rst

    controls if :ref:`autosuggestions` are enabled.
 Set it to 0 to disable, anything else to enable.
 By default they are on.

+.. envvar:: fish_transient_prompt

+   If this is set to 1, fish will redraw prompts with a ``--final-rendering`` argument before running a commandline, allowing you to change it before pushing it to the scrollback.
+This enables :ref:`transient prompts <transient-prompt>`.

 .. envvar:: fish_handle_reflow

    determines whether fish should try to repaint the commandline when the terminal resizes.
 In terminals that reflow text this should be disabled.
 Set it to 1 to enable, anything else to disable.